math-comp/math-comp/CONTRIBUTING.md

 Or in the presence of a property denoted by an n-ary or unary predicate:
  - `naryPredicate_mainSymbol+`
  - `mainSymbol_unaryPredicate`
+There is an underscore before "suffixes" when "suffixes" starts with a one-letter small identifier (i.e., not a capital letter or a number or a longer identifier such as "if"); this is to make the "suffixes" readable enough.

 #### Where:
  - `mainSymbol` is the most meaningful part of the lemma.
 It generally is the head symbol of the right-hand side of an equation or the head symbol of a theorem.
 It can also simply be the main object of study, head symbol or not.
 It is usually either